1-800-275-4279

 Insurance policies are contracts between you and your insurance company.
 The policies almost always require you to report an auto accident, no matter how minor and whether or not you plan to file a claim.

-If your insurance company discovers that you have breached the contract by not reporting your minor car accident, they can deny you coverage or cancel the policy.
+If your insurance company discovers you have breached the contract by not reporting your minor car accident, they can deny you coverage or cancel the policy.
 If the insurance company cancels your policy, you may have difficulty finding another car insurance company to accept you.
 Your car insurance company’s ability to discover unreported minor accidents may surprise you.
 They can find out from a police report or the other driver’s insurer.

 Smart drivers follow all the proper steps after every car accident